What steps do I need to take to relocate with my daughter?

 Answer:

-1. Establish his or her legal residence with the child at any location outside the state.
+• Establish your legal residence with the child outside of Wisconsin.

-2. Establish his or her legal residence with the child at any location within this state that is at a distance of 150 miles or more from the other parent.
+• Move to a location within Wisconsin that is 150 miles or more from the other parent.

-3. Remove the child from this state for more than 90 consecutive days.
+• Remove the child from Wisconsin for more than ninety consecutive days.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.